-Documents maintained in support of an R&D claim should align to the time period of the R&D activities.
+Documents maintained for R&D Tax Incentive substantiation should align to the time period of the R&D activities.
 Regulators do not view favourably R&D claims that are unbound by time for no demonstrable reason.

-It is best to ensure all those people responsible for initiating documentation in support of an R&D claim have a buy in.
+It is best to ensure all those people responsible for initiating R&D evidence in support of a claim have a buy in.
 Ensure they are aware of the importance of the information they are required to produce and that it is maintained on a regular basis.

 Make managers aware of the financial benefits that they may be contributing towards your organisations wealth.
 Make them aware of the financial risks for a poorly documented R&D activity claim.